- CBT Plus, for Suicide Prevention -

 Bookings:

-Click ‘add to cart’ to purchase by card or PayPal.
-(If you are ordering for somebody else - or a group - create an account and select ‘Bulk Purchase’ once you have proceeded to cart.)
+To access the course straightaway, click ‘add to cart’ to purchase by card or PayPal.
+(If you are ordering the course for somebody else, or a group, create an account and select ‘Bulk Purchase’ once you have proceeded to cart.)

 Certificate